Laraine Newman

 Laraine Newman (born March 2, 1952) is an American actress, comedian, and writer.
-Newman was part of the original cast of NBC's long-running sketch comedy series Saturday Night Live from its inception in 1975 until her departure in 1980.
-She took an interest at improv in high school.
-After graduating, she studied mime with Marcel Marceau for a year in Paris.
+Newman was part of the original cast of NBC's sketch comedy series Saturday Night Live from its inception in 1975 until her departure in 1980.

+Newman took an interest in improv at Beverly Hills High School.
+After graduating in 1970, she studied mime with Marcel Marceau for a year in Paris.
 She then moved to Los Angeles and became a founding member of comedy improvisational group The Groundlings.
 She was first hired by Lorne Michaels for a Lily Tomlin TV special in 1974.
-The next year Newman became one of the original cast members of Saturday Night Live, working there from 1975 to 1980 and creating characters like Connie Conehead, proto-Valley girl Sherry, and Christie Christina.
-In 2017, she and the rest of the original cast members of SNL were among the honorees of Television Academy's Hall of Fame.
+The next year Newman became one of the original cast members of Saturday Night Live, working there from 1975 to 1980 and creating characters Connie Conehead, proto-Valley girl Sherry, and Christie Christina.
+In 2017, she and the rest of the original cast members of SNL were among the honorees of the Television Academy Hall of Fame.

-She has appeared in movies like Stardust Memories, Problem Child 2, Coneheads, and The Flintstones.
-She is also a voice actor with appearances in both TV shows and movies, including many Pixar films like Finding Nemo, WALL-E, Up, and Inside Out.
+She appeared in Stardust Memories, Problem Child 2, Coneheads, and The Flintstones.
+She is also a voice actor in both TV and movies, including Pixar films Finding Nemo, WALL-E, Up, and Inside Out.
 In 2021 her memoir May You Live in Interesting Times was released on Audible.

-She is the younger sister of writer and musician Tracy Newman and the mother of actress and comedian Hannah Einbinder.
+She is the younger sister of writer and musician Tracy Newman, and the mother of actress and comedian Hannah Einbinder and actor Spike Einbinder.